meilisearch/meilisearch-rails/README.md

 ##  ⚙️ Settings

-You can configure the index settings by adding them inside the meilisearch block as shown bellow:
+You can configure the index settings by adding them inside the meilisearch block as shown below:

 ```ruby
 class Book < ApplicationRecord